The Lasting Power of Attorney (LPA)

 Convenience and Cost of Making an LPA

-To encourage more Singaporeans to pre-plan to protect their interests, the OPG extended the LPA application fee waiver for 2 years till 31 August 2018 for Singaporeans making an LPA Form 1.
+To encourage more Singaporeans to pre-plan to protect their interests, the OPG extended the LPA application fee waiver until 31 August 2020 for Singaporeans making an LPA Form 1.

 Click here to see the LPA application fee table.